truptijogi7/ArchKatas2023/README.md

 The UI needs to be interactive and Rich and responsiveness on web and mobile device is high

-The number of users per day ~2M/7=300k DAU and can go upto 15M/7~2M on peak times like seasonal holidays,school vacations etc.Scale and Elasticity therefore are important to be factored into the design
+The number of users per day 2M/7=300k DAU and can go upto 15M/7 approx 2M on peak times like seasonal holidays,school vacations etc.Scale and Elasticity therefore are important to be factored into the design

 (1) Availability - The platform must allow users to connect with each other at any time of day or night as the app is international.
 And 5 mins per month ~60 mins Annual downtime will needa  highly available system of 99.99%.[Note :Not all services are critical and some microservices can be 99.9% available]